U.S. committee recommends GSK shingles vaccine over Merck rival

 LONDON (Reuters) - The committee responsible for U.S. vaccination schedules has given a preferential recommendation to GlaxoSmithKline’s newly approved shingles vaccine Shingrix over Merck & Co’s established product Zostavax.

-The endorsement, by a narrow 8-7 vote, promises to boost Shingrix sales and confirm its potential as a product with multibillion-dollar sales potential.
+The endorsement, by a 8-7 vote, promises to boost Shingrix sales and confirm its potential as a product with multibillion-dollar sales potential.

-The endorsement from the Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices (ACIP) follows evidence from clinical trials that Shingrix is significantly more effective than Zostavax, the only currently available shingles prevention vaccine.
+The backing from the Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices (ACIP) follows evidence from clinical trials that Shingrix is significantly more effective than Zostavax, the only currently available shingles prevention vaccine.

-ACIP members also recommended that Shingrix should be given routinely to Americans aged over 50 years, compared with 60 years for Zostavax, and they backed revaccination of people who previously received Zostavax.
+ACIP members also recommended that Shingrix should be given routinely to Americans aged over 50 years, compared with 60 years for Zostavax, and they supported revaccination of people who previously received Zostavax.

+The new recommendations mean up to 62 million more adults in the United States should be immunized, approximately 42 million aged 50-59 years old and 20 million who have previously been vaccinated against shingles, according to GSK.

+Analysts currently forecast Shingrix’s annual sales will reach 1.03 billion pounds ($1.37 billion) in 2023, a figure that could rise in light of the positive U.S. recommendations.

 GSK’s vaccine is given in two doses, while Zostavax needs only a single dose.